-This Annual Management Plan (AMP) plan is prepared to fulfill the requirements of 5 AAC 40.840.
-This plan must organize and guide the hatchery's operations, for each calendar year, regarding production goals, broodstock development, and harvest management of hatchery returns.
-Egg take through release details are included in planning for succeeding calendar years.
-In season assessments and project alterations by Northern Southeast Regional Aquaculture Association (NSRAA) or Alaska Department of Fish and Game (ADF&G) may result in changes to this AMP in order to reach or maintain program objectives.
+This Annual Management Plan (AMP) is prepared to fulfill the requirements of 5 AAC 40.840.
+This plan is prepared to guide hatchery operations in accordance with the hatchery permit.
+The plan must be developed with consideration of the hatchery's production cycle and must organize and guide the hatchery's operations regarding production goals, broodstock management, and harvest management of hatchery-produced salmon.
+The production cycle begins with adult returns, that lead to egg takes and end with fish releases.
+Action may be taken outside of the management plan if allowed under the hatchery permit or modified by emergency order.
+In season assessments and project alterations by Northern Southeast Regional Aquaculture Association (NSRAA) or Alaska Department of Fish and Game (ADF&G or department) may result in changes to this AMP in order to reach or maintain program objectives.
 NSRAA will notify the ADF&G private nonprofit (PNP) hatchery program coordinator in a timely manner of any departure from the AMP.
 The ADF&G PNP coordinator will advise as to whether an amendment, exception report, or other action is warranted.
 No variation or deviation will be implemented until an AMP amendment has been approved or waived by both the department and NSRAA.
 This policy applies to all hatchery operations covered under the AMP.